marcofugaro/testarossa/README.md

 ```
 npm start
 ```
-to compile for development (sourcemaps) and start the development server
+to compile for development (sourcemaps) and start the development server,

 ```
 npm run build